Genetically modified food: Livestock

 Genetically modified livestock are organisms from the group of cattle, sheep, pigs, goats, birds, horses and fish kept for human consumption, whose genetic material (DNA) has been altered using genetic engineering techniques.
 In some cases, the aim is to introduce a new trait to the animals which does not occur naturally in the species, i.e. transgenesis.

 A 2003 review published on behalf of Food Standards Australia New Zealand examined transgenic experimentation on terrestrial livestock species as well as aquatic species such as fish and shellfish.
 The review examined the molecular techniques used for experimentation as well as techniques for tracing the transgenes in animals and products as well as issues regarding transgene stability.

 Some mammals typically used for food production have been modified to produce non-food products, a practice sometimes called Pharming.

 Salmon

 A GM salmon, awaiting regulatory approval since 1997, was approved for human consumption by the American FDA in November 2015, to be raised in specific land-based hatcheries in Canada and Panama.
+This salmon, called the AquAdvantage salmon, was designed to reach stages in growth sooner than non-GMO salmon.
+However, the producer of this salmon, AquaBounty Technologies, closed their salmon facilities in December 2024 due to loss of funds.

 Microbes

 Bacteriophages are an economically significant cause of culture failure in cheese production.
 Various culture microbes - especially Lactococcus lactis and Streptococcus thermophilus - have been studied for genetic analysis and modification to improve phage resistance.
 This has especially focused on plasmid and recombinant chromosomal modifications.

+Genetically modified microbes are also being utilized for farming and soil health.
+Proven, a genetically-edited product created by the biotechnology company Pivot Bio, uses nitrogen-fixing microbes instead of synthetic nitrogen in soil for crops such as corn.